 2. What is in my heart?
-When you take a minute to allow the mind of clarity to drop down into the heart, you could find some resistance to that much light shining into a heart that may have been painfully shut down because of the delusion that it is separate, isolated, betrayed etc. There may be heaviness that disperses slowly in the light of clarity.
+When you take a minute to allow the mind of clarity to drop down into the heart, you can find some resistance.
+It may feel painful to have that much light shining into your heart.
+Especially if it still needs healing from the delusion that it is separate, isolated, betrayed etc. There may be heaviness that disperses slowly in the light of clarity.
 This is a way of detaching and observing your emotions.

 3. What am I currently imputing incorrectly?
 How am I deluding myself?
 It takes courage to look within this way.
 Bon courage!